windingwind/zotero-better-notes/README.md

 For new users, a **User Guide** will help you get started quickly and create a user guide note for you.
 Use it as a playground and explore your own workflow!

+### Important Changes

+- Since v0.2.0, most of the workspace bottom-left buttons are moved to menu bar.
+- Since v0.5.0, workspace will open as a Zotero tab by default. `Menu -> File -> Open in New Window` or press `shift` while clicking the Open Workspace button to use the standalone mode.

 Documentation:
 [User Guide(EN)](./UserGuide.md) | [用户指引(中文)](./UserGuideCN.md)